hstarmans/ldgraphy/README.md

   the x-stepper and not the other steppers.
 The library works for all the steppers.
   It could indicate a problem with the select pin as the x-stepper uses the "default pin".
+* use asyncio loop for stabilizer
+* check the speed of polygon in hertz
+* add a homing procedure for the z-axis
+* add gpio script for z-axis move

 Image used